 Rabbi David J.B.
 Krishef grew up in Minneapolis, Minnesota, and graduated from the University of Minnesota with a degree in Hebrew and Jewish Studies.
 Following a two year stint as a program director at the University of Minnesota Hillel Foundation (serving students at Carleton and Macalester colleges), he entered the Jewish Theological Seminary of America, where he received ordination in 1994.

+Since then, Rabbi Krishef has served as the rabbi of Congregation Ahavas Israel, a Conservative synagogue in Grand Rapids, Michigan and blogs at EmbodiedTorah.com.
+He created and writes the popular weekly “Ethics and Religion Talk” column for Mlive.com and the Grand Rapids Press.
 He is the author of a CHAI curriculum revision published by URJ Press revising the CHAI Judaic curriculum to adapt the Reform curriculum for use in a Conservative or joint Reform/Conservative religious school; and edited a section on Judaism for a World Religions textbook (published by Teacher Created Materials).

-His interests also include BioMedical Ethics.
-He serves on the Spectrum Bioethics committee, and delivered an address on “The Beginnings of Life” at the DeVoss Medical Ethics Colloquy in Grand Rapids.
-He also serves as one of the volunteer rabbis on several internet AskaRabbi services.He lives in Grand Rapids, MI with his wife (Cantor) Marisa, and four children, Zachary, Solomon, Harrison and Sarah.
+His interests also include Biomedical Ethics.
+He serves on the Spectrum Health Bioethics committee, and delivered an address on “The Beginnings of Life” at the DeVoss Medical Ethics Colloquy in Grand Rapids.
+He also serves as one of the volunteer rabbis for the United Synagogue of Conservative Judaism’s AskaRabbi service.